Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Monarch Eggs

-Laid on milkweed leaves—often on the underside.
+Laid on milkweed leaves—often on the underside where they are harder to spot.

 Caterpillar Stage